Modal Verbs of Obligation & Advice

 You really shouldn’t smoke inside, there are children here. (= politely telling someone that it is necessary for them to NOT smoke inside).

 The dog should be outside. (it is necessary for the dog to be outside and I’m telling you politely)

-When you want to give advice or make suggestions, use should, shouldn’t or shall.
+When you want to give advice or make strong suggestions, use should, shouldn’t, could or shall.

 You should try Korean food, it’s delicious!

 He shouldn’t give her so much candy, it isn’t healthy.